TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

  * When building final game, all WAV files are assumed to come with a .LIPSYNC (so they get copied over)
  * Fixed issues relating to rag doll jitters, and limb handling good for non-specific models (legacy)
  * Now prevents weapons such as shotguns (blast) from knocking over ragdoll based characters until dead
+ * Added code to allow Logitech Dual Action Controller to work by specifying XBOX=3 and XBOX=4 (inverted)
+ * Modified the DarkAI player position command to include players Y coordinate (new version of DarkAI)

 FPGC WORK AND NOTES
 -------------------